Most people choose delta 8 THC because they consider it the perfect middle-ground between CBD and delta 8 THC.

 Hemp doesn’t synthesize delta 8 naturally; it only occurs as a metabolite of delta 9 THC’s degradation with time.
 Therefore, there are only trace amounts of delta 8 THC in hemp.

 By using a natural catalytic reaction, manufacturers can now extract large quantities of delta 8 THC from hemp.

 In its concentrated form, delta 8 THC binds to cannabinoid receptors in a similar fashion to delta 9 THC — but not to such a great extent.

-Delta 8 THC and delta 9 THC have a very similar molecular structure.
+Delta 8 THC and delta 9 THC have very similar molecular structures.
 However, there’s a slight difference in how their atomic bonds are arranged.

 The double bond location for delta 8 THC is at the 8th carbon chain, while the double bond in delta 9 THC occurs at the 9th carbon chain.

 This difference makes delta 8 THC less potent than delta 9 — about 50-70%.

 Delta 8 can get you high, but the effects are more clear-headed, less anxious, and smoother than from delta 9.